Guide

 How Vipassana changes your sleep architecture, what the research shows about deep sleep and melatonin, and what to expect during and after a course.

 This makes intuitive sense.
-Much of what keeps people awake is mental agitation — rumination about the past, anxiety about the future, rehearsing conversations, worrying.
-Vipassana trains the mind to observe these patterns without getting caught up in them.
-When that skill transfers to bedtime, the mind settles more naturally.
+Much of what keeps people awake is mental agitation (rumination about the past, anxiety about the future, rehearsing conversations, worrying).
+Students commonly report that the training they received at the course helps the mind settle more naturally at bedtime.

 Enhanced Slow-Wave (Deep) Sleep